 Born and raised in Waimea, Kai has been perfecting his skills in the carpentry industry for over 15 years.
 He worked for many years building high-end homes and can do everything in the building process from start to finish.
 He specializes in locating and accessing bee colonies for our live bee removals and performs all repair work.
 He believes that helping the bees is the most satisfying work he has ever done and a true investment in our future.

 Kailin grew up at Wāwāmalu a.k.a.
 Sandy Beach on Oʻahu and came to Hawaiʻi Island to attend University.
 Here she graduated with degrees in Hawaiian Studies & Agriculture and took her first introduction to beekeeping course.
 She has been fascinated with honey bees ever since and loves the constant learning that comes from working with them.
-She takes care of all our rescued hives and strives to promote responsible & sustainable beekeeping practices in our community.
+She strives to promote responsible & sustainable beekeeping practices in our community.

-Our littlest beekeeper loves watching the bees come and go in front the hives and has the best job as our official honey taster.
-He's already caught his first swarm and he's the reason we do what we do.
+Our littlest beekeeper loves helping with the bees and has the best job as our official honey taster.
+He's already caught numerous swarms and he's the reason we do what we do.